DefTruth/torchlm/README.md

 The code of torchlm is released under the MIT License.

 ## 👋 Contributing
-If you like this project please consider ⭐ this repo, as it is the simplest way to support us.
+If you like this project please consider ⭐ this repo, as it is the simplest way to support me.

 ## 🎓 Acknowledgement
 The implementation of torchlm's transforms borrow the code from [Paperspace](ttps://github.com/Paperspace/DataAugmentationForObjectDetection/blob/master/data_aug/bbox_util.py).